Milofow/Milofow/Documentation/Researches/Safe communication between multiple nodes or (micro)services.md

-## 2. How do services inside a distributed systems communicate with each other?
+## 2. How does communication work inside a distributed system?

 ### 2.1 What types of communication are there?(async vs sync)
 ### 2.2 What protocol do these services use?